onevcat/UniWebView-Docs/docs/guide/faq.md

 ## Can I get the source code?

-All C# source code of the Unity side is included in the package.
-But the native side is only distributed in binary format.
-The source code (Objective-C for iOS and macOS, Kotlin for Android) are not included in the asset store package.
+All C# source code for the Unity side is included in the package.
+However, the native side is only distributed in binary format.
+The source code (Objective-C for iOS and macOS, Kotlin for Android) is not included in the asset store package.

-If you need the native side source code, we provide a **Source Access License** for our main development repository.
+If you need access to the native side source code, we offer a **Source Access License** for our main development repository.
 We host this project and all its code on GitHub.
-With the Source Access License, your GitHub account will be added to our repository and you can access or modify the source code as you need.
-To purchase a Source Access License, check the [price on our website](https://uniwebview.com/#prices).
+With the Source Access License, your GitHub account will be added to our repository, allowing you to access or modify the source code as needed.
+To purchase a Source Access License, please check the [pricing on our website](https://uniwebview.com/#prices).

 ## How long will I get the free updates for it?

-You can buy this package in both our digital store and the Unity Asset Store.
-Please see our [official site](https://uniwebview.com/#prices) for more.
-Although you can get full support from either store, we suggest you purchase it from our digital store to get updated versions more quickly.
+You can purchase this package from both our digital store and the Unity Asset Store.
+Please visit our [official site](https://uniwebview.com/#prices) for more information.
+While you can receive full support from either store, we recommend buying it from our digital store to receive quicker updates.

-You get all minor and patch updates for free until (but not including) the next major version.
-If there is huge changes in either Unity or the system webview, we might have to introduce breaking changes and maintain (or even re-create) the package for usability and stability.
-When this occurs, we will release a new major version.
+You will receive all minor and patch updates for free until the next major version (excluding the major version itself).
+In the event of significant changes in Unity or the system webview, we may need to introduce breaking changes and maintain (or even re-create) the package for improved usability and stability.
+When this happens, we will release a new major version.

-The Source Access License life-time upgrades for free, even for major version upgrades.
+The Source Access License includes free lifetime upgrades, even for major version updates.

 ## Can I embed UniWebView in my own assets?